Iranian foreign minister promises 'all-out war' in event of U.S. strike

 Asked by CNN's Nick Paton Walsh what the consequence of a U.S. or Saudi strike on Iranian soil would be, Iran's Zarif replied: "All-out war."

-Told this is a serious statement, he replied: "Well I make a very serious statement about defending our country.
+Told that is a serious statement, he replied: "Well, l I make a very serious statement about defending our country.
 I'm making a very serious statement that we don't want war, we don't want to engage in a military confrontation.

 "We believe that a military confrontation based on deception is awful.
 There will be a lot of casualties.
 But we won't blink to defend our territory."